urbanjost/M_CLI2/README.md

 The SET_ARGS(3) call defines the command options and default values and parses the command line.

-The "get" routines are all that is required to assign values from the command line values by keyword to Fortran variables.
+The "GET" routines are all that is required to assign scalar values from the command line values by keyword to Fortran variables.

-Additionally, the "gets" functions can return arrays of values, you can query whether a keyword has been specified or not, and you can add text blocks to display when --help or --version is supplied.
+Additionally, the "GETS" functions can return arrays of values.

+You can query whether a keyword has been specified or not using SPECIFIED(3).

+Text blocks to display when --help or --version is supplied on the command line can optionally be added to the SET_ARGS(3) call.

-A few nodes are also available.
-For example, but default boolean short names may not be concatenated, but in "strict" mode the can be (but then long keywords must always start with two dashes instead of one or two being allowed).
+A few additional modes are also available.
+For example, by default boolean short names may not be concatenated, but in "strict" mode they can be (but then long keywords must always start with two dashes instead of one or two being allowed).

+There are also advanced features such as support for "response files" which let you create platform-independent aliases for long commands, support for subcommands, and a few other less-used capabilities.

 All the features are demonstrated via example programs and man-page format descriptions of each procedure.